 The Georgia State University Biosafety Manual provides more detailed information on the Biosafety Program.

-If you work in a lab that handles recombinant DNA, bacteria, viruses, or any kind of biological/pathological materials, you are REQUIRED to take Biosafety Training and an annual refresher training.
-Note: If this is your first time taking the BioSafety Training, you are required to attend the in-class version of the Initial Biosafety Training.
-Initial BioSafety Training is given every third Wednesday of the month from 10:00am to 12:00pm.
+If you work in a high-containment lab that handles recombinant DNA, bacteria, viruses, or any kind of biological/pathological materials (i.e. BSL-3 or -4), you are REQUIRED to take BioSafety Training and an annual refresher training.
+Note: If this is your first time taking the BioSafety Training, you are required to attend the in-class version of the Intro to Biosafety Training.
+Intro to BioSafety Training is given every forth Wednesday of every other month from 10:00am to 12:00pm.
 Registration is required.
 Register here.
 Annual refresher training is given via Desire2Learn.
-Please fill out the Training Request Form for access to the D2L course.
+Please contact Betsy Butler (email below) for more information about Refresher training.

 If you have any questions, please contact: